MrJSA/m3u-Creator/README.md

 Decompresses CHD (V5) to GDI.
 (GDI is used by Dreamcast.)

 ### ISO_to_CSO
 Compresses the disc format ISO  to  CSO.
-It will create the PBP file in the same folder this script is in using maxcso.
+It will create the PBP file in the same folder this script is in, using maxcso.

 ### CUE_ISO_M3U_to_PBP
 Compresses the disc formats CUE/ISO/M3U to PBP.
-It will create the PBP file in the same folder this script is in using psxpackager.
+It will create the PBP file in the same folder this script is in, using psxpackager.

 ### RVZ_to_ISO
 Decompresses RVZ to ISO.
-It will create the ISO file in the same folder this script is in using DolphinTool.
+It will create the ISO file in the same folder this script is in, using DolphinTool.

 # Credits